-If the subject of a complaint is found to be material, the investigator will inform the Chief Executive, who will inform the complainant and respondent.
-The investigator will then prepare a report for the Council on the seriousness of the breach.
-In preparing that report, the investigator may:
+If the subject of a complaint is found to be material the investigator will inform the chief executive, who will inform the complainant and respondent.
+The investigator will then prepare a report for the council on the seriousness of the breach.

+In preparing that report the investigator may:

-- Consult with the complainant, respondent and any directly affected parties; and/or - Undertake a hearing with relevant parties; and/or - Refer to any relevant documents or information.
+- consult with the complainant, respondent and any affected parties; - undertake a hearing with relevant parties; and/or - refer to any relevant documents or information.

-On receipt of the investigator's report, the Chief Executive will prepare a report for the relevant Council body charged with assessing and ruling on material complaints, which will meet to consider the findings and determine whether or not a penalty, or some other form of action, will be imposed.
-The Chief Executive's report will include the investigator's full report.
+On receipt of the investigator's report the chief executive will prepare a report for the council or committee with delegated authority, which will meet to consider the findings and determine whether or not a penalty, or some other form of action, will be imposed.
+The chief executive's report will include the full report prepared by the investigator.